AMBASSADORS

 What is the job outlook for community health workers?

-What kind of work settings do community health workers typically work in?
+What kinds of work settings do community health workers typically work in?

 What is the role of community health workers in health promotion and disease prevention?